Ryoichi2022/Practice_12/README.md

 	Python is a computer programming language often used to build websites and software, automate tasks, and conduct data analysis.
 Python is a general-purpose language, meaning it can be used to create a variety of different programs and isn't specialized for any specific problems.

 * ### Pandas
-	Pandas is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool,built on top of the Python programming language.
+	Pandas is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.

 * ### Machine Learning Model
 	ML models are the mathematical engines of Artificial Intelligence, expressions of algorithms that find patterns and make predictions faster than a human can.

 	There are two types of Machine Learning:

-	* Supervised Machine Learning: It is an ML technique where models are trained on labeled data i.e output variable is provided in these types of problems.
+	* Supervised Machine Learning: It is an ML technique where models are trained on labeled data i.e., output variable is provided in these types of problems.
 Here, the models find the mapping function to map input variables with the output variable or the labels.
 	- Regression and Classification problems are a part of Supervised Machine Learning.

 	* Unsupervised Machine Learning: It is the technique where models are not provided with the labeled data and they have to find the patterns and structure in the data to know about the data.